Before starting the thesis

 Abstract and evaluation

-• The abstract states whether the work contains a confidential appendix.
+• The abstract states whether the thesis contains a confidential appendix.

 • The appendix will remain in the possession of the partner and will not be evaluated.
 The evaluation is only carried out for the public part.